 Additionally, people with bipolar disorder are at higher risk for other physical ailments, including:

 People with bipolar disorder are also more likely to suffer from anxiety disorders or abuse alcohol or other drugs.

 There are many ways to treat bipolar disorder.
 Medication, therapy, self-advocacy, and outside support are some of the more commonly used treatments.
 Each person with bipolar disorder will have a unique treatment plan, but the use of prescription medication is very common.

 Your doctor will determine if medication is necessary when you receive a bipolar disorder diagnosis.
 Everyone has different genetic wiring, and therefore may respond differently to specific medications.
 You should work with your doctor to find the right medication and dosing.

 Lithium is one of the most frequently prescribed medications for bipolar disorder.
-That is because it works on your brain as a ‘mood stabilizer’.
-It can help control for both mania and depression, and can reduce symptoms of mania within two weeks of starting it.
+That is because it works on your brain as a ‘mood stabilizer.’
+It can help control for both mania and depression, and it can reduce symptoms of mania within two weeks of starting it.
 Lithium comes with several side effects, however.
 These may include: